 (at the expense of a larger size)

 These wallets are larger than their minimalist counterparts and your probably going to feel the bulge in your pocket.
 Nevertheless, these wallets are teeming with cool features and enough storage areas for even those with large amounts of cash or cards.
-Here are my top rated best 3 functional wallets for you to consider:
+Here are my top rated best 3 functional wallets for you to consider.

 (Mid-level price tag of $55)

 Dubbed the magic coin wallet (by the manufacturers no less), the Garzini Essenziale magic coin wallet is a great choice for people who need storage for coins.
-With card storage between 5 and 10 cards, the Essenziale hosts a sleek design, RFID protection, and a full-size front coin pocket.
+With card storage of between 5 and 10 cards, the Essenziale hosts a sleek design, RFID protection, and a full-size front coin pocket.
 It’s not a huge wallet by any means but I do feel it in my pants so take that as you will.

-(Mid-level price tag of $55)
+(Mid-level price tag of $65)

 Most Attractive Wallets